-- Step 2 Click Add to add an external RADIUS server. - Step 3 Enter the values as described: - Name-(Required) Enter the name of the external RADIUS server. - Description-Enter a description of the external RADIUS server. - Host IP-(Required) Enter the IP address of the external RADIUS server. - Shared Secret- (Required) Enter the shared secret between Cisco ISE and the external RADIUS server that is used for authenticating the external RADIUS server.
+- Step 2 Click Add to add an external RADIUS server. - Step 3 Enter the values as described: - Name-(Required) Enter the name of the external RADIUS server. - Description-Enter a description of the external RADIUS server. - Host IP-(Required) Enter the IP address of the external RADIUS server. - Shared Secret-(Required) Enter the shared secret between Cisco ISE and the external RADIUS server that is used for authenticating the external RADIUS server.
 A shared secret is an expected string of text that a user must provide to enable the network device to authenticate a username and password.
 The connection is rejected until the user supplies the shared secret.
+The shared secret can be up to 128 characters in length. - Enable KeyWrap-This option increases RADIUS protocol security via an AES KeyWrap algorithm, to help enable FIPS 140-2 compliance in Cisco ISE. - Key Encryption Key-This key is used for session encryption (secrecy). - Message Authenticator Code Key-This key is used for keyed HMAC calculation over RADIUS messages. - Key Input Format-Specify the format you want to use to enter the Cisco ISE FIPS encryption key, so that it matches the configuration that is available on the WLAN controller.
+(The value you specify must be the correct [full] length for the key as defined below-shorter values are not permitted.) - ASCII-The Key Encryption Key must be 16 characters (bytes) long, and the Message Authenticator Code Key must be 20 characters (bytes) long.

-The shared secret can be up to 128 characters in length. - Authentication Port-(Required) Enter the RADIUS authentication port number.
+- Hexadecimal-The Key Encryption Key must be 32 bytes long, and the Message Authenticator Code Key must be 40 bytes long. - Authentication Port-(Required) Enter the RADIUS authentication port number.
 The valid range is from 1 to 65535.
 The default is 1812. - Accounting Port-(Required) Enter the RADIUS accounting port number.
 The valid range is from 1 to 65535.
 The default is 1813. - Server Timeout-(Required) Enter the number of seconds that the Cisco ISE waits for a response from the external RADIUS server.
 The default is 5 seconds.
 Valid values are from 5 to 120. - Connection Attempts-(Required) Enter the number of times that the Cisco ISE attempts to connect to the external RADIUS server.
 The default is 3 attempts.
 Valid values are from 1 to 9. - Step 4 Click Submit to save the external RADIUS server configuration.

-- Defining an External RADIUS Server, page 15-21
+- Defining an External RADIUS Server, page 16-22

-- Editing RADIUS Servers, page 15-23
+- Editing RADIUS Servers, page 16-24

-- Deleting RADIUS Servers, page 15-23
+- Deleting RADIUS Servers, page 16-25